Kazmuir/youtube-auto-scroll/README.md

 # youtube-auto-scroll
-Youtube iframe api to auto scroll to element once video ends.
+Use Youtube iframe api to auto scroll to element once video ends.